thiagomarzagao/thiagomarzagao.github.io/_posts/2026-01-31-adherence.md

 title: Predictors of long-term resistance exercise adherence among beginners
 ---

 New [manuscript](https://sportrxiv.org/index.php/server/preprint/view/709/version/894), co-authored with [Federica Conti](https://au.linkedin.com/in/federica-conti-761b86144), [Andy Galpin](https://www.andygalpin.com/), and [Brad Schoenfeld](https://www.lehman.edu/academics/health-human-services-nursing/exercise-sciences-recreation/bradley-schoenfeld/).
+TL;DR: we used Fitbod's data to find out what sorts of characteristics and behaviors predict that you'll keep lifting weights consistently long past your first workout.

+At Fitbod we have been mining our data internally for years in order to improve our workout recommendations, but this is the first time we're doing science out in the open.
+This was fun and we expect many more papers to come!

 Abstract:

 > *Background*:
 > Digital fitness applications offer unprecedented access to structured training programs, yet the behavioral factors that predict sustained engagement in real-world settings remain incompletely understood.